 In 1984, the Alabama legislature funded the Network of Alabama Academic Libraries (NAAL) to correct deficiencies in graduate-level library resources identified by an assessment of Alabama’s academic institutions.
 Charged with coordinating a statewide program to strengthen and share resources, NAAL has since expanded its services to include all four-year college and university libraries and provides high quality information resources at a level unimaginable in 1984.

 NAAL seeks to eliminate financial, physical, political, and technological barriers that prevent students and other users from obtaining needed information.
-NAAL programs and initiatives that significantly improve both the quality and quantity of information resources supporting higher education include:
+Programs and initiatives that significantly improve the quality and quantity of information resources supporting higher education include:

-- Shared licensing of electronic databases resulting in significant savings for NAAL members.
+- Collective bargaining and shared licensing of electronic databases resulting in significant savings for NAAL members.

-- Assessment of academic library collections and needs to eliminate gaps in acquisitions and achieve a collaborative research-level collection accessible to any Alabama student or researcher.
+- Assessment of academic library collections to eliminate gaps in acquisitions and achieve a collaborative research-level collection accessible to any Alabama student or researcher.

-- AlabamaMosaic, a digital collection of original and unique treasures documenting Alabama history freely accessible online.
+- AlabamaMosaic, a freely accessible online digital collection of original and unique treasures documenting Alabama history.

-- The Alabama Digital Preservation Network (ADPNet), a distributed digital preservation network for locally created digital content.
-ADPNet represents a low-cost digital preservation solution for academic institutions, state agencies, and cultural heritage organizations in Alabama.
+- Alabama Digital Preservation Network (ADPNet), a distributed network for locally created digital content.
+ADPNet represents a low-cost digital preservation solution for institutions with digital collections that are freely available to the public.